 Only the right amount of food is produced to meet consumer needs

-At its core, supply management is about teamwork because farmers work together, agreeing to terms and conditions that provide a stable and predictable supply of products for consumers.
+At its core, supply management is about teamwork because farmers work together, agreeing to terms and conditions that provide a stable and predictable supply of high-quality dairy.
 This helps reduce waste from farmers producing too much, and avoids consumers being unable to access the products they need if farmers were to produce too little.

 Being efficient like this is important because it creates a sustainable industry – something that is a priority for consumers and farmers alike.